 Like most new salespeople, early on in my sales career I did not have the resilience or mental fortitude to manage a typical day in sales.
 My anxiety would often be triggered by a negative event that happened during the work day.
 This included events like losing a deal, facing client rejection or missing my daily target.

 Unaware of the impact these events had on my mental health, my mind would become obsessed with these negative events.
 At night my mind would analyze and replay them over and over again.
 My mind would desperately try to find a solution to prevent future recurrences – a totally unrealistic expectation working in sales.

 Coping methods like drinking or playing hours of video games only made it worse and led to insomnia.

 Lying awake at night, I’d lose perspective on my entire life – the beginning of my spiral.

-“Losing a deal” would grow to losing my job, to being unable to pay rent, to being disowned by my family and being 100% certain I’d be living on the streets in a matter of weeks.
+In my head “Losing a deal” would lead to losing my job.
+I would then believe I’d be unable to pay rent and get disowned by my family.
+At the end of the night I would be 100% certain I’d be living on the streets in a matter of weeks.

 As my confidence and mental health declined, so did my sales performance.

 Negative sales events at work increased and I became more and more certain that I would lose everything that was important in my life.